striblab/generator-striblab/README.md

     * (Recommended) Create a repo on github first.
 1. Run generator:
     * `yo striblab`: Front-end application.
 Will ask about including the data analysis template.
-    * `yo striblab:data`: Data just the analysis template.
+    * `yo striblab:data`: Just the data analysis template.

 ## Development